Hash2402/scholarsync/README.md

 ## 📞 Support

-For support, email support@scholarsync.com or create an issue in the repository.
+For support, create an issue in the repository.